The Tragic Death of Longshoreman Clarence Clemons

 Vancouver’s Black Community Mobilizes

-Despite the hostility from the justice system, the community still had questions.
+The Black community still had questions.
 On Monday, January 12, 1953, a group of more than 150 black Vancouverites met at the Fishermen’s Hall and created the Negro Citizen’s League (NCL).
 Its first act was to unanimously pass a resolution for the Attorney-General to investigate the inquiry verdict.
-Unfortunately, the presence of communists in the group coupled with the tendency of society to label any black, civil or labour rights organization as “communist” limited the success of the NCL.
-The Attorney-General procrastinated for months on a promise to examine the verdict, until the issue had cooled down and one of the officers already resigned.
-He then declared “no useful purpose” would be served by investigating further.

 The NCL faded away, but the BC Association for the Advancement of Coloured Peoples (BCAACP) soon took its place in 1956.
 One of the founding members was union activist Emmitt Holmes, the only black member of the IWA when he joined in 1944, who had attended the Clemons inquiry himself.
 Union activist Frank Collins became an obvious choice for President and continued the fight against racism well into the 1970s.